BIDDER TERMS & CONDITIONS

 ALL items invoiced to Bidder must be paid for in full prior to Bidder receiving ANY of the items from any Successful Bid.

 (a) All invoices must be paid in full within fourteen (14) calendar days of a Successful Bid.
-Acceptable forms of payment will be: cash in United States Dollars; Visa or MasterCard credit cards; wire transfer; Paypal; UnionPay; cashier’s check; or personal check.
-Items paid for by personal check or cashier’s check will be held by the Company for ten (10) banking days before being released to the Bidder or designated shipping company.
-If payment is made by Paypal there will be an additional 3% charge onto the invoice.
-All payments can be made with email@example.com.
+Acceptable forms of payment will be cash in United States Dollars; Visa, MasterCard, Discover, or American Express credit cards; wire transfer; Paypal; UnionPay; cashier’s check; or personal check.
+Items paid for by personal check or cashier’s check will be held by the Company for five (5) banking days before being released to the Bidder or designated shipping company.
+If payment is made by Paypal there will be an additional 6% charge onto the invoice.
+All payments can be made with firstname.lastname@example.org.

 (i) Oakridge Auction Gallery reserves the right to withhold lots from any successful bidder until the payment funds have been successfully received by Oakridge Auction Gallery.
 Oakridge Auction Gallery retains the sole authority to confirm or deny the success of any payment.
 Once Oakridge Auction Gallery has successfully confirmed receipt of payment, the lot will be released to the successful bidder for shipment or pickup.

-(ii) Legal title shall not pass to the successful bidder until Oakridge Auction Gallery has received all payment in full.
-Any attempt to claim legal title to lots which have not been fully paid shall constitute a violation of this buyer's agreement.
+(ii) Legal title shall not pass to the successful bidder until Oakridge Auction Gallery has received all payments in full.
+Any attempt to claim legal title to lots that have not been fully paid shall constitute a violation of this buyer's agreement.
 Violations of the buyer's agreement will be subject to provisions of section f.

 (c) The Company, and the consignor(s), retain all rights as a secured party under the laws of the Commonwealth of Virginia.